List of The Archers characters: Other major characters

-Marjorie Antrobus - Archers' creator Edward J Mason had a real-life neighbour with that name - (Margot Boyd) was from a colonial background in Kenya; she was the widow of Teddy.
+Marjorie Antrobus – Archers' creator Edward J Mason had a real-life neighbour with that name – (Margot Boyd) was from a colonial background in Kenya; she was the widow of Teddy.
 She gave a talk to the Ambridge Women's Institute in 1984 and moved into Nightingale Farm in 1985.
 A breeder of Afghan hounds, Marjorie let out her flat at Nightingale Farm to Ruth and later to Roy and Hayley.
 She was an occasionally bossy, but well-meaning, do-gooder in the village.
 After moving to The Laurels retirement home she was a silent character for several years before her death was finally mentioned on 13 August 2008.
 (Margot Boyd died on 20 May 2008.)

-Bert Fry (7 June 1936–25 October 2021) (Eric Allan, formerly played by Roger Hume), husband of Freda Fry (deceased, formerly a silent character), was employed for many years as a farmhand by (initially) Phil and later by David and Ruth until his retirement, after which he continued to undertake casual work.
+Bert Fry (7 June 1936 – 25 October 2021) (Eric Allan, formerly played by Roger Hume), husband of Freda Fry (deceased, a former silent character), was employed for many years as a farmhand by (initially) Phil and later by David and Ruth until his retirement, after which he continued to undertake casual work.
 Bert lived in "The Bungalow", which was originally built to house David and Ruth.
 His portrayal was close to a stereotypical "yokel", like Jethro Larkin and Zebedee Tring before him.
-The Frys did however take a holiday in India when he retired.
+The Frys did, however, take a holiday in India when he retired.
 He composed poetry and won several ploughing contests, and was a regular guide at Lower Loxley.
 Bert died in The Bull on the episode first aired at 19:05 on 25 October 2021, peacefully nodding off following a game of cribbage with Ben and Ruth Archer.
 The decision to remove Bert from The Archers followed Eric Allan's decision to retire.

 Walter Gabriel (Robert Mawdesley and Chris Gittins), originally a smallholder, was a friend of the Archers and provided comic relief in the years before the Grundy family were given greater prominence.
 Walter continually tried to romance Mrs Perkins.
 Walter Gabriel's phrase "Me old pal, me old beauty" remains one of the most enduringly remembered phrases associated with The Archers.
 He died shortly after his 92nd birthday and the death of the actor Chris Gittins.

 Nelson Gabriel (Jack May), Walter's son, was for many years the most disreputable character in the village.
 He had a shady history.
 He was charged with the Borchester mail-van robbery in 1967 but was eventually acquitted.
 After spells in London and Spain he opened a wine bar in Borchester in 1980 and later an antique shop (with Kenton Archer).
 Finally he suddenly disappeared to South America, where he died in strange circumstances.
 He had an illegitimate daughter, Rosemary Tarrant, who when she found and introduced herself to him revealed she had become a policewoman.